Let me tell you a little bit about myself.

 Family Time - games, jokes, movie nights, road trips

-Camping - favourite places ever: Cape Disappointment (OR) and Dinosaur Provincial Park (AB)
+Camping - favourite places ever: Cape Disappointment (OR), The Juan De Fuca Trail (BC), and Dinosaur Provincial Park (AB)

 Writing - I have a few books in my brain, but none of them are written yet